shivashant25/Sentinel-with-XDR/labguide/part-01/lab13.md

 ## Lab 13 - Using Sentinel Training Lab

 ## Lab scenario

 In this lab you will walk through the process of creating an  Microsoft Sentinel Training Lab Solution.
+Microsoft Sentinel Training Lab can be used to get ramped up with Microsoft Sentinel and provide hands-on practical experience for product features, capabilities, and scenarios.

 ## Lab objectives (Duration: 30 minutes)